Viney-Glenn/Viney-Glenn.github.io/Diagram.md

   6. Hired
       * > The job offer has been accepted.
 The applicant got the job.
 A two week notice was not needed allowing for the seeker to start immediately.
   7. Onboarding Process
       * > After being hired and offered the job, the onboarding process will start on the applicants first day.
 During this process, it'll help the employee to adjust to their new position.
-Paperwork must be completed, the individual will recieve a company overview, get introduced to the team.
-Here is where training will take place helping the employee to become familiar with the ins and outs of the job.
+Paperwork must be filled completed.
+The individual will recieve a company overview and get introduced to the team.
+During onboarding, training will take place to help the employee to become familiar with the ins and outs of the job.